Carin Jämtin

-Carin Jämtin (born 3 August 1964 in Stockholm) is a Swedish civil servant and former politician who has served as Governor of Västernorrland County since 1 September 2023.
+Carin Jämtin (born 3 August 1964) is a Swedish civil servant and former politician who has served as Governor of Västernorrland County since 1 September 2023.

 A member of the Swedish Social Democratic Party, she was Member of Parliament (MP) briefly in 2006 and from 2014 to 2017, representing Stockholm Municipality both times.
 She served as Minister for International Development Cooperation from 2003 to 2006 under Prime Minister Göran Persson and was Secretary-General of the Swedish Social Democratic Party under party leaders Håkan Juholt and Stefan Löfven from 2011 to 2016.
 She was Director-General of the Swedish International Development Agency from 2017 to 2023.

 Early life and education

 Jämtin briefly studied at Stockholm University, without obtaining any degree.

 Political career

 Jämtin began her political career in the Swedish Social Democratic Youth League, and was a board member of the organization from 1990 to 1992, thereafter serving as treasurer and acting secretary.
 Prior to her appointment in 2003, she worked as the Deputy Secretary General of the Olof Palme International Center.
 She was chair of the National Council of Swedish Children and Youth Organisations (LSU) from 1993 to 1995.